GridTools/gt4py/README.md

 GT4Py is still under development and is in an incomplete state.
-While GT4Py has been proven to work for some basic applications already, we are working actively on making GT4Py suitable for more use cases by adding Features, improving performance as well as reliability, adding a thorough documentation.
+While GT4Py has been proven to work for some basic applications already, we are working actively on making GT4Py suitable for more use cases by adding features, improving performance as well as reliability and adding a thorough documentation.
 GT4Py will be changing for the time being.
 New features will be implemented, APIs may change and dependencies will be added.